 What is Excel VBA?

-VBA, or Visual Basic for Applications, is a programming language built into Microsoft Excel.
-It’s a tool that enables you to automate repetitive tasks and create custom functions and complex calculations beyond what standard Excel features provide.
-They can use it to enhance their productivity by automating virtually any action that they can manually perform in Excel.
+VBA is a programming language built into Microsoft Excel.
+It is a tool that allows you to automate repetitive tasks and create custom functions and complex calculations.

-The Excel VBA DATEPART function is a versatile tool within the VBA programming environment used to extract a specific part—such as the year, month, day, or time component—from a date or time value.
-It simplifies handling and analyzing date-related data, making it easier to work with temporal elements in Excel spreadsheets programmatically.
+The DATEPART function in VBA is a tool within the VBA programming environment used to extract a specific part—such as the year, month, day, or time component.

 How to use the datepart function in Excel vba?